We all asked ourselves:

 Diamonds as explained above are made from carbon which has been subjected to intense pressure and heat and the molecules merge together thereby making them strong.
 This strength is retained irrespective of the cutting process diamonds consequently go through.
 So an improperly cut diamond does not make it weaker than a properly cut diamond.

 It is in fact still unbreakable unless the right tools are engaged in cutting it.
-So if your diamond is improperly cut, you have no reason to worry about it getting broken for any reason whatsoever because accidentally breaking this gemstone is near impossible.
+So even if your diamond is improperly cut, you have no reason to worry about it getting broken for any reason whatsoever because accidentally breaking this gemstone is near impossible.

 On a final note, diamonds indeed are forever.
 Irrespective of the presence of Q carbon which is a combination of carbon, graphite and diamond, regular diamonds which are hewn from the mines are extremely strong and are indestructible.